 9.1.1 Scope of Indemnification.
 We will defend you from and against any claim, demand, suit, or proceeding made or brought against you by a third party alleging that our provision of the Services infringes or misappropriates such third party’s intellectual property rights (“Infringement Claim”).
 We will indemnify you from any damages, fines or penalties imposed by a government or regulatory body, attorneys’ fees, and costs awarded against you or for settlement amounts approved by us for an Infringement Claim.

 9.1.2 Infringement Options.
-If your use of the Services has become, or in our opinion is likely to become, the subject of any Infringement Claim, we may at our option and expense: (a) procure for you the right to continue using the Services as set forth in these Terms; (b) modify the Services to make them non-infringing; or (c) if the foregoing options are not reasonably practicable, terminate these Terms, or, if applicable, terminate the Services that are the subject of any Infringement Claim, and refund you any unused pre-paid fees.
+If our provision of the Services has become, or in our opinion is likely to become, the subject of any Infringement Claim, we may at our option and expense: (a) procure the right to continue providing the Services as set forth in these Terms; (b) modify the Services to make them non-infringing; or (c) if the foregoing options are not reasonably practicable, terminate these Terms, or, if applicable, terminate the Services that are the subject of any Infringement Claim, and refund you any unused pre-paid fees.

 9.1.3 Limitations.
 We will have no liability or obligation under this Section 9.1 with respect to any Infringement Claim (a) arising out of your use of the Services in breach of these Terms; (b) arising out of the combination, operation, or use of the Services with other applications, portions of applications, products, or services where the Services would not by themselves be infringing; or (c) arising from Services for which there is no charge.